Guide to Thesis Writing

 If there is a citation in the literature you have read, you should look for the original (at least online).
 The original material should be cited, not the citation.

-Are thesis checked for plagiarism?
+Are these checked for plagiarism?

 Turnitin Similarity searches (and finds) text similarity in more than 90 billion currently available and archived web pages, 80 million library databases, textbooks, articles available in digital collections, publications published in or submitted to the Crossref database and in the University’s HuVetA repository.